isomerpages/pa-chingay/_whats-on/Chingay2024/Chingay 2024 Ticketing.md

 <br>
 Limited wheelchair-accessible seats are available at the Venue.
 Please contact the Organiser at PA_ACD@pa.gov.sg for ticket purchases.  <br>

-**Terms and Conditions**<br>
-* No refund or exchange of ticket will be made under all circumstances i.e. adverse weather conditions, dangerous situations, or any other cause beyond reasonable control.
-*   Infants in arms and children under 2 years old may be admitted without ticket provided they do not occupy a seat i.e. they must be seated on the lap of a parent/guardian.
-*   Latecomers will not be admitted until appropriate pause (if any) during the parade.
-The Organiser reserves the right to refuse entry to latecomers.
-*   Strobe lighting effects and loud noises may be expected at the Parade.
-*   Use of this ticket denotes consent to all listed Terms and Conditions.
-*   The Organiser reserves the right to amend the Terms and Conditions or any information without prior notice.
-* Kindly be informed of the listed prohibited items for Chingay Parade 2023.
-Bag checks will be conducted, any of the listed items will be confiscated by the organiser as part of the security checks.
-Participants with pets will be denied entry to the event as well.
-	* The following is non-exhaustive list of prohibited items (Drugs, E-Cigarettes / Vaporisers, Weapons, Drones, Alcohol, Pets)

 <br><br></div>